Neptune-Crypto/neptune-core/docs/src/consensus/transaction.md

    - for each UTXO:
      - collect the lock script hash
    - output all lock script hashes.
  - `LockScript :: (transaction_kernel_mast_hash : Digest) ⟶ ∅` Unlocks a single input UTXO.
 The concrete program value of a lockscript depends on the UTXO.
 By default, this program is created by a generation address, in which case it asserts knowledge of a preimage to a hardcoded digest.
+This lock script for every UTXO must halt gracefully.
  - `CollectTypeScripts :: (inputs_salted_utxos_hash : Digest) × (outputs_salted_utxos_hash : Digest) ⟶ (type_script_hashes : [Digest])` Collects the type scripts into a more digestible format.
 Specifically:
    - divine all input UTXOs
    - divine the salt for input UTXOs